Tuesday, May 8, 2012

 I grew up in a small church in the South.
 I really don't remember the numbers, but we probably averaged 60-75 people on Sundays.
 I just remember that the atmosphere of the church was very homey and friendly.
 Walking in the church doors always felt like coming home.

 • Roberta and Lois - Two sisters who willingly endured the trials and tribulations of working with Youth.
-I remember their willingness to chaperon, chauffeur, teach and clean up after a bunch of teenagers.
+I remember their willingness to chaperone, chauffeur, teach and clean up after a bunch of teenagers.
 They loved to tease and were not above pulling a practical joke.
 Roberta was a cake maker and decorator, Lois was our pianist.
 They fed us body and soul with their gifts.
-From them I learned: you can always find humor in every situation, it doesn't matter whether your house is spic and span just serve dessert, be faithful to your church - be there every time the door is open, and praise the Lord with singing.
+From them I learned: you can always find humor in every situation, it doesn't matter whether your house is spic and span - just serve dessert, be faithful to your church - be there every time the door is open, and praise the Lord with singing.

 • Miss Maudie - She sat in the second row every service and beamed!
 I can still see her smiling face even all these years later.
 She had the gift of encouragement.
 If you were in the choir, her smiles encouraged you to sing your best!